EquorumProtocol/Equorum-Protocol/WHITEPAPER.md

 ### 1.1 Motivation

-Current DeFi ecosystems frequently sacrifice security for rapid innovation, exposing users to unnecessary risks.
-Equorum Protocol was born from the conviction that it is possible to build a minimalist, secure protocol from its foundation, where community governance and economic predictability are priorities, not afterthoughts.
+Equorum Protocol provides on-chain governance infrastructure for protocols on Arbitrum One.
+By offering pre-built governance contracts with timelock security, the protocol reduces development costs and security risks for projects seeking decentralized decision-making.

 ### 1.2 Overview

-Equorum Protocol is a Layer 2 DeFi infrastructure deployed on Arbitrum One, optimized for low gas costs and high throughput.
-The protocol implements a complete ecosystem including token distribution, staking mechanisms, governance systems, and liquidity management.
+Equorum Protocol is deployed on Arbitrum One mainnet (December 2025).
+The protocol is in **early testing phase** with limited user base.
+Administrative controls (pause, blacklist) are currently active for security purposes and will be transferred to governance or renounced after the protocol matures.

 ### 1.3 Core Objectives

+- Provide on-chain governance infrastructure for Arbitrum protocols
-- Establish a sustainable token economy with zero inflation
+- Implement sustainable staking with dynamic APY (1.0% - 3.5%)
-- Implement transparent and efficient governance mechanisms
-- Provide fair token distribution through vesting and public access
-- Enable community-driven protocol evolution
+- Build engaged community through transparent development
+- Transition to full decentralized governance over time

+### 1.4 Current Development Stage

+**Status:** Early deployment, limited users
+**Admin Controls:** Active (temporary, for security)
+**Ownership Plan:** Transfer to TimeLock/Governance after testing
+**Audit Status:** Internal review complete, external audit planned

 ---